sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/date-compare.md

 <p>&nbsp;</p>

 This transform compares the user's hire date to a fixed date in the past.
-If the user was hired prior to January 1, 1996, the transform returns "legacy."
-If the user was hired later than January 1, 1996, it returns "regular."
+If the user was hired prior to January 1, 1996, the transform returns "legacy".
+If the user was hired later than January 1, 1996, it returns "regular".

 **Transform Request Body**: